-UNM ID # Credits used to fulfill requirement be applied toward this degree ts for any other degree may not You are responsible for knowing all Ul requirements, as well as those specific You are encouraged to obtain a University option of your program's particular grant c to your graduate program ersity Catalog and obtain 15.
-APPROVALS (Unit #1 - Prin nary) 16.
-APPROVALS (Unit #2 - Dual/O Certificate) Signature of Student Date Signature of Student Date Signature of Major Advisor Date Signature of Major Advisor Date Major Advisor (printed or typed name) Date Majo: Advisor (printed or typed name) Date Signature of Faculty Graduate Director or Graduate Unit Chair Date Signature of Faculty Gracuate Director or Graduate Unit Chair Date Signature of Dean of Graduata Studies Date Signature of Dean of Graduale Studies Date FOR OGS USE ONLY Time limit for completion of degree: a rist B degree: Entered: Time limit for completion of Degree: Major Major Code: Time limit for completion of Degree: Major Degree: Major Major Code: Degree: Major: Major Code: Degree: Plan I Plan II Coursework [MajorRequired Courses Major Code: Degree: Plan I Plan II Coursework [Diss/Thesis] Major Required Courses Required I Major Code: P132133733744 Degree: Plan I Major: Required Courses 1 Required Major Code: Degree: Plan I Major Major Code: Degree: Plan I Plan II Coursework [Diss/Thesis [500 Min [Prob Max [Master's hrs [Lang/Skill (1) Major: Major Code: P1921337337434
+UNM ID # 14.
+Language and/or Skill Require ments: (this section to be completed by Faculty Graduate Director only) If your program requires a language and/ Signature of Faculty Graduate Director Credits used to fulfill requirements for any of be applied toward this degree. ther degree may not You are responsible for knowing all UNM graduate regulations and requirements, as well as those specific to your graduate program.
+You are encouraged to obtain a University Catalog and obtain copies of your program's particular graduate requirements.
+15. APPROVALS (Unit #1 - Primary ') 16.
+APPROVALS (Unit #2 - Dual/Certificate) Signature of Student Date Signature of Student Date Signature of Major Advisor Signature of Major Advisor Major Advisor (printed or typed name) Date Major Advisor (printed or typed name) Date Signature of Faculty Graduate Director or Graduate Unit Chair Date Signature of Faculty Graduate Director or Date Graduate Unit Chair Signature of Dean of Graduate Studies Date Signature of Dean of Graduate Studies Date Time limit for completion of de Entered: Degree: Major: Major Code:

+Plan I 🔄 Plan II 🗌

+Coursework [ ] Required Cours ses:

+Diss/Thesis [ ]

+500 Min [ ]

+Prob Max [ ]

+Master's hrs [ ]

+Lang/Skill (1) (2) Transf / ND / Ext / UG

+GPS (3.0) Instr.
+(50 %) Time Limit Extension

+Post Masters 18 hrs after 24 @ UNM Doc / MFA Comp

+Processor Approv ved as presented this date